 As I briefly mentioned earlier, one of the ways you can judge this is to take a look at the legs at the bottom of the stand.

 A sturdy, more serious stand, will have long and thick-looking legs at the bottom of it which keep it from getting easily knocked over by small children and other people.
-A great stand for this is the Hercules stand (here on Amazon) which you can see in the image down below:
+A great stand for this is the Hercules stand which you can see in the image down below:

 This isn’t the only one either.
-There are many different stands on the market that are very stable and durable, including the commonly recommended Fender Deluxe Stand which you can grab here on Amazon.
+There are many different stands on the market that are very stable and durable, including the commonly recommended Fender Deluxe Stand which you can grab elsewhere.
 This is another great stand that’s heavy and thick on the bottom.

 Important Things to Note About Guitar Stands and Nitrocellulose